All India Anna Dravida Munnetra Kazhagam: J. Jayalalithaa era (1989–2016)

 On 9 February 1989, J. Jayalalithaa was elected the party's legislative leader and became the first and only female leader of the opposition in the Tamil Nadu legislative assembly.
 She was the first actress to become the leader of the opposition in the Republic of India.
 On 25 March 1989, a barbaric attack was unleashed on Jayalalithaa by the DMK ministers and members of the legislative assembly in the presence of the chief minister M. Karunanidhi and the speaker M. Tamilkudimagan.
 During the attack, the bundles of papers, pads, and large books were thrown over her; also, her saree was pulled and torn, and some of her hair was grabbed.
 AIADMK legislators, including Su.
 Thirunavukkarasar and K. K. S. S. R. Ramachandran, tried hard to protect and eject her from the assembly.
 She came out of the assembly after a disastrous moment with her torn saree and deformed hair, drawing a parallel with the shameful disrobing of Draupadi in the epic Mahabharata, vowing to return to the assembly only after becoming the chief minister.

+In the 1989 general election, the party allied with the Indian National Congress (INC), and the alliance won 39 of 40 seats it contested in Tamil Nadu and Puducherry.

+The AIADMK headquarters was sealed for the second time on 12 August 1990 after a group led by expelled leader S. Thirunavukkarasar entered the premises and clashed with supporters of Jayalalithaa.
+A dispute later arose over whether the police or revenue officials had sealed the building, with then Chennai Police Commissioner K. K. Rajasekharan Nair stating that the police had not done so.
+As the case reached the Supreme Court of India, the premises remained under an Executive Magistrate's custody for nearly four months under Section 145 of the Code of Criminal Procedure (India).In December 1990, the court restored the headquarters to the party and directed that the keys be handed over to J. Jayalalithaa, which was carried out by her counsel on 19 December.

+In January 1991, the Chandra Shekhar-led central government dismissed the Karunanidhi-led state government on charges that the constitutional machinery in the state had broken down.
+After Rajiv Gandhi's death, the AIADMK-led Alliance swept the 1991 assembly election and regained power.